 EACC has contracted with Nelnet Business Solutions (NBS), a tuition management company, to offer students a convenient method to arrange payment schedules and pay tuition in installments.
-The cost to use the NBS tuition payment plan is \$25.00 a semester.
-Under this plan, payments of tuition and fees must be made by pre-arranged bank drafts or by pre-arranged credit card charges.
+There is a cost to use the NBS tuition payment plan, set by Nelnet.
+Under this plan, payments of tuition and fees must be made by prearranged bank drafts or by pre-arranged credit card charges.

 To complete a payment plan and to schedule pre-arranged tuition payments, visit www.eacc.edu, login to MyEACC, click on the "payment plans" button, and click on Nelnet.
 Contact the EACC Business Office with any questions.

 Various payment schedules may be viewed online.
 Tuition and fees are subject to change.